Posted on February 21, 2019 by Jenn Zatopek

 Yesterday, I sat with my spiritual advisor and and discussed the various issues that are causing me suffering right now.
 He made a stunning comment, suggesting that my emotional turbulence for the past several months is due to my heart breaking open.

 At the mention of that phrase, I immediately recoiled because I do not want to keep breaking apart.
-But he insisted, stating that this is the part of the transformation process.
-He said “Jenn, you are not breaking apart but breaking wide open.”
+But he insisted, stating that this is the part of the transformation process, exclaiming “Jenn, you are not breaking apart but breaking wide open.”
 What a grand metaphor for growth and goodness and healing!

-What I am coming to comprehend is that the act of submerging my emotional pain for so long has cost me joy and peace, making it difficult to live fully in the freedom of Christ.
+What I am learning is that the act of submerging my emotional pain for so long has cost me joy and peace, making it difficult to live fully in the freedom of Christ.
 For many years, decades really, I numbed my feelings through busyness, church activity, television, sex, relationship obsession, reading, and focusing on the sins of others.

 But that isn’t how I want to live anymore.

-And so I get to act against my normal habitual ways of being, meaning I get to respond differently.
-Now I get to a chance to wade into the loss of a myriad of things that caused me great harm.
+Now I get to act against my normal habitual ways of being, meaning I get to respond with thoughtfulness and intention.
+Now I get to a chance to wade into the loss of myriad of things that caused me great harm.
 I can look at grief like this red door in the picture above, as a point of entry for change.

 Certainly, I can walk past the door and go about my merry way, cheerfully ignoring the emotional pain from my past and let its poison continue to negatively impact my heart, soul, and body, and harm the life-giving relationships I have.
 Like you, I always have choices to make.